vaadin-osgi/vaadin-addons/com.vaadin.osgi/readme-servlet.md

 This bundle is aware about JSON files located in the folder /configuration.
 You need to specify the the values from the configuration (same as in webconsole) in the JSON file.

-On startup of the server, the enRoute simple configurer finds the configuration and will do all required calls to the ConfigAdmin for you.
+On startup of the framework, the enRoute simple configurer finds the configuration and will do all required calls to the ConfigAdmin for you.

 Create a file /configuration/configuration.json in any bundle.
 And put in the following content (Note that the `service.pid` is unique.
 Every configuration requires their unique pid.
 The `service.factoryPid` is a constant):